 How to Join Afghan Squares

-If you would like to learn about nine different methods for joining afghan squares, visit my list of free tutorials for joining afghan squares.
+If you would like to learn about a bunch of different methods for joining afghan squares, visit my list of free tutorials for joining afghan squares.

 Additional Photos and Resources for This Pattern:

 There are so many different ways you could use this square!
 You're invited to check out a couple of possibilities:

 - Heart sampler patchwork-style baby afghan: This afghan utilizes the heart square as pictured, plus many other colorways, joined together to create a vibrant and colorful patchwork blanket for baby girls.